Relationship Difficulties

 Women are more likely than men to seek help with their relationship and, according to Relate, they are looking for a chance to improve communication with their partner, whereas men are more likely to agree to attend counselling sessions in the hope that a permanent break will be averted.
 Situations that prompt the decision to find someone to talk to include:

-What used to be called marriage guidance is now called couples counselling or relationship counselling and has its own distinctive training; it can be very effective in helping with relationship difficulties.
-Usually both members of the couple will attend, though sometimes they may also see the counsellor or therapist individually.
-If there has been violence, the therapist will help you work out the best way forwards.
+Couples counselling or relationship counselling has its own distinctive training.
+It can be very effective in helping with relationship difficulties.
+Usually both members of the couple will attend, though sometimes they may also see the counsellor or therapist individually at different times throughout the therapy.

 Seeking counselling or psychotherapy for problems in your long-term relationship does not mean it is doomed to failure.
 In fact, 80 per cent of Relate clients said it had made their relationships stronger.
 Learning better ways to talk to each other, to share parenting and to live together in a mutually beneficial way is well worth the time and emotional effort it will take to work problems through.